What's the best cookware for induction cooktops?

 We think clad stainless is the best cookware for induction cooktops.

-When you combine stainless steel and aluminum, or stainless and copper, you get the best of both worlds: the durability and stability of stainless with the fabulous heating properties of aluminum (and/or copper).
+When you combine stainless steel and aluminum, or stainless and copper, you get the best of both worlds: the durability and stability of stainless with the fast, even heating of aluminum (and/or copper).

 Clad stainless steel cookware is as durable as cast iron, has the heating properties of aluminum (that is, fast and even), and is stable and non-reactive.

-For these reasons, we think clad stainless steel makes the best all-around induction cookware.
-In fact, we think clad stainless cookware is the best all-around cookware period--so even if you don't have an induction cooktop, there are a lot of reasons to go with clad stainless cookware.
+For these reasons, clad stainless steel makes the best all-around induction cookware.
+In fact, most cooks believe that clad stainless cookware is the best all-around cookware period--so even if you don't have an induction cooktop, there are a lot of reasons to go with clad stainless steel cookware.

-Here are the drawbacks of cast iron for induction cooking:
+Here are the drawbacks of cast iron and carbon steel for induction cooking:

-- It's heavy and can have a rough exterior, so it can scratch glass cooktops if not handled carefully.
+- Cast iron is heavy and can have a rough exterior, so it can scratch or crack glass cooktops if not handled carefully.

-- It heats slowly and unevenly, which is not ideal for induction, which is super fast--so you can end up with a lot of hot/cold spots if you don't allow it to pre-heat enough before cooking.
+- Cast iron heats slowly and unevenly, which is not ideal for induction, which is super fast--so you can end up with a lot of hot/cold spots if you don't allow it to pre-heat enough before cooking.

-Our favorite choice for cast iron is the always affordable Lodge brand: you can spend hundreds more on beautiful, artisan cast iron that will be smoother out of the box (and therefore more nonstick), but it's not going to heat any better because all cast iron heats pretty much the same.
+Our favorite choice for cast iron is the always affordable Lodge brand: you can spend hundreds more on beautiful, artisan cast iron that will be smoother out of the box, but it's not going to cook your food any better because all cast iron heats pretty much the same.

 See our article Cast Iron Skillets: How Much Should You Spend? for more information on differences between inexpensive cast iron pans and artisan cast iron pans.